robotsorcerer/robotsorcerer.github.io/about.md

 <br>

-Mask-based immobilization uses thermoplastic masks  (see left inset of [Fig 1](#fig-rigid)).
+Mask-based immobilization uses thermoplastics  (see left inset of [Fig 1](#fig-rigid)).
 Before the patient wears the mask, the solid thermoplast is allowed to stretch by heating it in water to a preset temperature.
-When the molecular bonds in the thermoplast weaken, a patient may wear it tnd secure their head to the couch.
-However, it reduces immobilization accuracy owing to flex (producing a drift of up to $6mm$) and shrinkage.
-For deep tumors nearby critical structures such as the brain stem, and for novel treatment modalities such as single isocenter multiple-target stereotactic radiosurgery, masks are not suitable given the high sensitivity of rotational head motion.
+When the molecular bonds in the thermoplast weaken, a patient may wear it and use it to secure their head to the couch on which they supinely lie.
+However, thiese masks reduce immobilization accuracy owing to flex (producing a drift of up to \\(6mm\\) as well as shrinkage.
+For deep tumors nearby sensitive organs such as the brain stem, or for  single isocenter multiple-target stereotactic radiosurgery (SRS) treatment modalities, masks are not suitable given the high sensitivity of head motion along the rotatory axis.

 Frame-based immobilization involves a metal ring screwed to the skull of the patient, which is then bolted to the treatment table (see right inset of [Fig 1](#fig-rigid)).
 The invasive nature and discomfort of the frame causes poor compliance to trajectory tracking and reduces clinical efficacy.
 Even so, for certain patients frame placement is impossible given their unique cranial anatomy or prior surgical bone flaps; the frame limits the use of multiple RT delivery as patients cannot be subjected to daily attachment and removal of the frame.